gmlang/ezplot-book/manuscript/03-10-heatmap.md

 ![NBA Performance Statistics](images/heatmap_nba_minimal-1.png)

 Now it's your turn.
 Try to make a heatmap using the unscaled values, and compare it with the scaled version.
 You will see the two look very differently.
-The scaled version is the correct one here.
-With that, we conclude this section.
-In the next section, we'll discuss how to easily annotate the charts we've been making and make them suitable for web display.
-See you soon.
+This is the end.
+Hope you've enjoyed the book.
+Let me know if you have any questions: gmlang@cabaceo.com